anuszka/anuszka.github.io/index.md

 ## Research

-* Software development for automated recognition of bacteria in microscopic images
+* Software development for automated detection of bacteria in microscopic images
 * Modeling of biological evolution
 * Stochastic gene expression
 * Diffusion in a crowded environment